 Table widget options

-An example of the available options on the table widget.
+An example of the table widget settings.

 You can adjust and customize different options on the table widget: